Amy Goodman: Interview with President Clinton

+Break with Pacifica Radio

+In 2001, the show was temporarily pulled off the air, as a result of a conflict between some Pacifica Radio board members and staff members and listeners over the direction of the station.
+During that time, it moved to a converted firehouse, from which it broadcast from January 2002 for nearly eight years, until November 13, 2009.
+Democracy Now! subsequently moved to a studio located in the Chelsea neighborhood of Manhattan.
+Goodman credits the program's success to the "huge niche" left by coverage of mainstream media organizations.
+Michael Delli Carpini, dean of the Annenberg School for Communication, said of Goodman: "She's not an editorialist.
+She sticks to the facts...
+She provides points of view that make you think, and she comes at it by saying: 'Who are we not hearing from in the traditional media?'"

 Arrest at 2008 Republican Convention

 During the 2008 Republican National Convention in Saint Paul, Minnesota, several of Goodman's colleagues from Democracy Now! were arrested and detained by police while reporting on an anti-war protest outside the RNC.
 While trying to ascertain the status of her colleagues, Goodman was also arrested and held, accused of obstructing a legal process and interfering with a police officer.
 Fellow Democracy Now! producers, including reporter Sharif Abdel Kouddous, were held on charges of probable cause for riot.
 The arrests of the producers were videotaped.
 Goodman and her colleagues were later released, City Attorney John Choi indicated that the charges would be dropped.
 Goodman (et al.) filed a federal civil lawsuit against the St. Paul and Minneapolis police departments and the US Secret Service for the illegal arrests.
 The agencies reached a $100,000 settlement and agreed to educate officers about the First Amendment rights of members of the press and public.